clyze/build-tools/README.md

 Step 2.
 Zip java.hprof to produce java.hprof.zip.
 (This step is optional, you can upload the java.hprof file but it might be big.)

 Step 3.
-In the 'doop' section in build.gradle, add this line:
+In the plugin configuration section in build.gradle, add this line:

 ```
 hprofs = [ 'java.hprof.zip' ]